anla11/basic_image_processing/README.md

 # Basic Image processing techniques

 This project includes basic image procesing techniques, developed in C++ with opencv.
+It includes 2 components: calling opencv libraries (in demoLib.h) and self-developed functions (called by Main.cpp)

 # 1. Read and show images, videos
 # 2. Convert color space